-All the variations in the manufacture of the various parts are compatible so there is nothing to stop people piecing together a plane from a combination of parts made at different times and this makes 100% confident dating impossible.
-However, since these planes are commonplace and command relatively little money second-hand there is little incentive for modern sellers to do this and it is unlikely it happens often (cutters excepted, of course, since they are consumables that are expected to be replaced during the life of the plane).
+All the variations in the manufacture of the parts are compatible so there is nothing to stop people piecing together a plane from a combination of parts made at different times and this makes 100% confident dating impossible.
+However, since these planes are commonplace and command relatively little money second-hand there is not much incentive for modern sellers to do this and it is unlikely it happens often (cutters excepted, of course, since they are consumables that are expected to be replaced during the life of the plane).

 Rosewood handle & knob